 INGB 525 NQF level: 8 Title: Engineering Investigation and Problem Solving Purpose of the module: This course is the capstone project for this qualification.
-In th to identify and solve a problem in their working environment, in the other courses of this qualification to deliver an Industria complex, real-world problem. is course, the student will have making use of the skills gained al Engineering solution to a Module outcomes: On completion of the module, the student should be able to completion of the module, the student should be able to complete the ability to identify and demarcate an Industrial Enuse theory driven tools to analyse and effectively addressing ability to critically judge ethical and professional aspectified and professional aspectified and conduct one values of the Industrial Engineering profession The ability to work with others when deploying Indust judge the effectiveness of the implementation against performance indicators and qualitative criteria demonstrate: ngineering related problem and dress complex problems -The ects of a problem within eself in a way that upholds the trial Engineering solutions and st a range of relevant key NUCL 511 NQF level: 8 Title: Nuclear Engineering I Module outcomes: Students are provided with a broad overview of nuclear power with the basic knowledge they need to function in the nuclear should be able to demonstrate an understanding of and the a key terms, concepts, facts, principles, rule and theories of the should also have detailed knowledge of the specialization are relates to other fields.
-The student's problem-solving skills sh identify, analyse, evaluate, critically reflect on and address co the following topics in nuclear engineering Basics of atomic and nuclear physics for engineers Interaction of neutrons and nuclear radiation with m Basic types of nuclear power plants Neutron diffusion and moderation Nuclear reactor theory Time dependent behaviour er systems to provide them r reactor industry.
+In the to identify and solve a problem in their working environment, in the other courses of this qualification to deliver an Industri complex, real-world problem. making use of the skills gained Module outcomes: On completion of the module, the student should be able to of the ability to identify and demarcate an Industrial Erruse theory driven tools to analyse and effectively ad ability to critically judge ethical and professional asp different environments and contexts and conduct on values of the Industrial Engineering profession The ability to work with others when deploying Indust judge the effectiveness of the implementation against performance indicators and qualitative criteria ngineering related problem and dress complex problems -The ects of a problem within eself in a way that upholds the trial Engineering solutions and NUCL 511 NQF level: 8 Title: Nuclear Engineering I Module outcomes: Students are provided with a broad overview of nuclear pow with the basic knowledge they need to function in the nuclea should be able to demonstrate an understanding of and the key terms, concepts, facts, principles, rule and theories of th should also have detailed knowledge of the specialization ar relates to other fields.
+The student's problem-solving skills sl identify, analyse, evaluate, critically reflect on and address of the following topics in nuclear engineering are covered: • The history of nuclear engineering • Basics of atomic and nuclear physics for engineers • Interaction of neutrons and nuclear radiation with n • Basic types of nuclear power plants • Neutron diffusion and moderation • Nuclear reactor theory • Time dependent behaviour r reactor industry.
 The student ability to apply and evaluate e nuclear field.
-The student ea and how that knowledge nould include the ability to omplex problems.
-Therefore, anatter
+The student ea and how that knowledge hould include the ability to omplex problems.
+Therefore,

 NUCI 521 NQF level: 8

 Title: Introduction to Thermal-Fluid Sciences

-Module outcomes: To provide students with the technical and theoretical knowled sciences which he/she will need to solve the thermal-flow pro- follow.
-Thermodynamics: Properties of pure substances, we Thermodynamics, Second Law of Thermodynamics.
-Fluid mechanics: Fluid statics, flow analysis, conset volumes, differential forms of basic laws, dimension viscous flow through pipes, one-dimensional comp Turbo machinery: Basic laws, compressors, turbined Heat transfer: Conduction, convection and radiation exchangers edge regarding thermal fluid oblems in the modules that will work and heat, First Law of s, power cycles ervation laws for control nal analysis, incompressible ressible flow es n heat transfer, heat
+Module outcomes: To provide students with the technical and theoretical knowle sciences which he/she will need to solve the thermal-flow profollow.
+Thermodynamics: Properties of pure substances, w Thermodynamics, Second Law of Thermodynamic: Fluid mechanics: Fluid statics, flow analysis, conservolumes, differential forms of basic laws, dimension viscous flow through pipes, one-dimensional comp Turbo machinery: Basic laws, compressors, turbine Heat transfer.
+Conduction, convection and radiation exchangers work and heat, First Law of s, power cycles ervation laws for control nal analysis, incompressible ressible flow s

 NUCL 526 NQF level: 8

 Title: Nuclear Reactor Safety

-Module outcomes: On completion of the module, the student should be able to demonstrate: integrated knowledge of and engagement in aspects related to nuclear reactor safety and critical understanding and application of techniques and practices relevant to nuclear reactor safety The ability to critically interrogate multiple sources of knowledge within the field of nuclear reactor safety and critically evaluate and review that knowledge with a view to apply relevant knowledge
+Module outcomes: On completion of the module, the student should be able to consider a state of the module, the student should be able to consider a state of the student should be able to consider a state of the student of the s ts related to nuclear reactor f techniques and practices of knowledge within the field of eview that knowledge with a

 NUCI 574 NQF level: 8

 Title: Nuclear Engineering Project

-Module outcomes: On completion of the module, the student should be able to a the ability to execute a research project in the field independently and to write a concise scientific report on it demonstrate: of nuclear engineering
+Module outcomes: On completion of the module, the student should be able to complete the ability to execute a research project in the field independently and to write a concise scientific report on it